rar339/MTD/INSTALL.md

 # Directions to Run the Game

-1. Paste this line in the shell.
+1. Paste these lines into the shell.
+This will intsall Raylib and Raygui, the libraries we used.
 If on Windows, do this from WSL2 shell (Ubuntu):

     ```
     opam install raylib
+    ```
+    ```
+    opam install raygui
     ```

 2. Download the zip file for McGraw Tower Defense.